 HIV RNA Assays

-Issues Related to Diagnosis of Group M Non-Subtype B and Group o HIV-1 Infections
+Issues Related to Diagnosis of Group M Non-Subtype B and Group O HIV-1 Infections

-In an evaluation of perinatally infected infants diagnosed in New York State in 2001 through 2002, 16.7% of infants were infected with a non-subtype B strain of HIV, compared with 4.4% of infants diagnosed between 1998 and 1999.26
+HIV DNA PCR tests have decreased sensitivity for detection of non-subtype B HIV, and false-negative HIV DNA PCR test results have been reported in infants infected with non-subtype B HIV.20-22 In an evaluation of perinatally infected infants diagnosed in New York State in 2001 through 2002, 16.7% of infants were infected with a non-subtype B strain of HIV, compared with 4.4% of infants diagnosed between 1998 and 1999.23

 Issues Related to Diagnosis of HIV-2 Infections

 Infants born to HIV-2-infected mothers should be tested for HIV-2 infection with HIV-2-specific virologic assays (HIV-2 DNA PCR testing) at time points similar to those used for HIV-1 testing.
 HIV-2 virologic assays are not commercially available, but the National Perinatal HIV Hotline (1-888-448-8765) can provide a list of sites that perform this testing.
-Clinicians should consult with an expert in pediatric HIV infection when caring for infants with suspected or known exposure to HIV-2.34,39-41
+Clinicians should consult with an expert in pediatric HIV infection when caring for infants with suspected or known exposure to HIV-2.30,40,41

 Timing of Diagnostic Testing in Infants with Known Perinatal HIV Exposure